 2020–2021 Task Force Community Reflections and Events

 Events are being planned throughout the year.
 Check back here to get the latest information!
 Once an event is finalized, details can also be found on the university calendar.
 Each event will be tagged Systemic Racism Task Force so you can search easily.
 View materials and resources for each program.

-As a part of the President's Task Force on Systemic Racism, we invite the community to share their written, oral or visual reflections.
-The reflections can focus on the topics presented at different Task Force events or speak to other facets of systemic racism important to the individual.
+Reflection is an important part of engaging in work around systemic change.
+The President's Task Force on Systemic Racism invites the St. Edward's community to engage with us.
+A reflection can focus on the topics presented at different Task Force events or speak to other facets of systemic racism important to the individual.
 We encourage thoughtful creativity and are open to multiple forms of submission.
-If interested, please visit this form to learn more about the process and to submit a reflection.
+If interested, please view our current reflections and visit this form to learn more about the process and to submit a reflection.

 Mental Health – The Intersection of Racism and Trauma

 The President's Task Force on Systemic Racism hosted an interactive workshop with mental health experts on December 2nd.
 Panelists discussed using the power of story to learn how structural racism causes trauma and societal stigma in BIPOC communities.
 See a recording of this informative workshop and view the resource document.

 The Task Force hosted several Racial Healing Circles on February 4th with the help of facilitators from Austin Health Commons.
 Circles were held both virtually and in-person, with participation from faculty, staff, alumni and students.
 For a recording of the introduction of the event as well as information about healing circles, please visit the event resource folder.
 The Task Force will host one more Racial Healing Circle on April 27th at 5:30PM.